Home Blog

 Studies indicate that alcohol-induced anxiety can occur during and after drinking.
 Sometimes, you can experience sudden fear or panic as anxiety sets in.
 Alcohol can also exacerbate symptoms in people with pre-existing anxiety disorders.
 In other instances, anxiety becomes evident after heavy drinking as the brain tries to readjust to its normal function.
 Moreover, alcohol consumption can also cause physical symptoms that resemble anxiety, like sweating, trembling, and a rapid heartbeat.

 Research also indicates that alcohol increases the risk of developing anxiety disorders.
 The Journal of Anxiety Disorders published a study [3*] that revealed that individuals who consume alcohol are more likely to experience anxiety symptoms vis-à-vis subjects who do not drink.
-This study also revealed that heavy drinking increases one’s anxiety disorder risk.
+This study also revealed that heavy drinking increases one’s anxiety symptoms as compared to those who do not drink.

 Another study published in the Journal of Affective Disorders revealed that people with a history of alcohol dependence stand a higher chance of developing anxiety from drinking [4*] as they age.
 The researchers believed this might result from the long-term effects of alcohol on the brain and its neurotransmitter systems.